Throbbing Gristle: Legacy

 The band is widely viewed as having helped create the industrial music genre along with contemporaries Cabaret Voltaire.
 The term was coined in the mid-1970s with the founding of Industrial Records by P-Orridge and Monte Cazazza; on Throbbing Gristle's debut album The Second Annual Report, they coined the slogan "industrial music for industrial people".

 Alternative Press included Throbbing Gristle in their 1996 list of "100 underground inspirations of the past 20 years."

-Wreckers of Civilization, a survey on COUM Transmissions and Throbbing Gristle's original run written by Simon Ford, was published in 1999.
+Wreckers of Civilisation, a survey on COUM Transmissions and Throbbing Gristle's original run written by Simon Ford, was published in 1999.
 A book in the 33⅓ series on 20 Jazz Funk Greats by Drew Daniel of Matmos was released in 2007.

 Other, Like Me: The Oral History of COUM Transmissions and Throbbing Gristle, a documentary on both projects consisting of archival footage and photos and interviews with their members, was co-produced by BBC Television and aired on BBC Four in December 2021.